But everyone knows that sweet snacks are even better with a salty chaser!

 Egg Rolls are another terrific way to answer the call for something savory that you can nosh while strolling.
 With layers of vegetables and/or meat, they’ll also beat back the hunger pangs for one more ride on Expedition Everest or Splash Mountain.

-There are a few places to score egg rolls at Disney World, but we love Anandapur Local Food Cafes (Yak and Yeti Counter Service) in Animal Kingdom, as well as the little cart in Magic Kingdom’s Adventureland, where you’ll find Pork and Shrimp Egg Rolls alongside Corn Dogs for the win!
+There are a few places to score egg rolls at Disney World, but we love Yak and Yeti Local Food Cafes in Animal Kingdom, as well as the little cart in Magic Kingdom’s Adventureland, where you’ll find Pork and Shrimp Egg Rolls!

 I’ve always loved this special hearty soup, and even if you don’t get a hot dog or fries to go with it, you’ll find your hunger handily dealt with by this tasty dish that’s full of meat, beans, and spices.